 You can also read more about BuddyUp by visiting Richmond & Kingston BuddyUp.

 For a limited time and at selected cinemas, Odeon is trialing autism friendly screenings of films for an older audience.
 The Odeon cinemas nearest to Richmond participating in the trial screenings are those in Wimbledon and Kensington.

 Monday 14th January - 'Bumblebee'

 For more information about adults' autism friendly screenings at Odeon cinemas, contact the Disability and Accessibility Helpline at 0800 138 3315 (Monday to Saturday 10.00am to 6.00pm, Sunday between 10.00am and 5.00pm) or otherwise visit Odeon autism friendly screenings.

 RICHMOND & WANDSWORTH SOCIAL GROUPS

 The Boroughs of Richmond upon Thames and Wandsworth work with Resources for Autism to run social groups for adults on the autism spectrum.
-There are two groups: the younger group is primarily aimed at younger adults (from 18 to roughly mid-20s) and the other one (AutenRichmond) is for adults of all ages.
 These groups offer the people who attend the opportunity to meet friends, take part in fun activities, learn new skills and get support and advice.